106 – April 16

 “All my good is delivered to me now!”

-I’ve been figuring out how to use Facebook effectively.
-So many people have jumped on the social media advertising bandwagon there that sometimes it seems just like a television station broadcasting commercials all day long.
+It took me awhile to figure out how to use Facebook effectively.
+So many people have jumped on the social media advertising bandwagon that sometimes it seems just like a television station broadcasting commercials all day long.

 I found I wasn’t very interested in reading endless pitches to buy people’s products or services.
 (It seems that’s all that’s happening at LinkedIn now.)